UC-MACSS/persp-analysis/students/pezzuto_john/Kaggle2_Contest.md

 [The Kaggle Contest I decided to look into](https://www.kaggle.com/c/web-traffic-time-series-forecasting) was a Web Traffic Time Series Forecasting challenge.
 The challenge specifcally was to forecast the future web traffic of approximately 145,000 Wikipedia articles, based on past observations of Wikipedia page views.

 The winners of the contest were announced November 12th 2017.

-The top 3  winning temas will split $25,000 paid for by Google Inc. and Voleon.
+The top 3  winning teams will split $25,000 paid for by Google Inc. and Voleon.

 ## What Do You Have to Do to Make a Submission